cchauve/CompMath-Day-2023/README.md

 ### Short-reads assemblies

 For each short-reads assembly, we will consider two versions of the assembly graph: a full graph and a reduced graph where contigs whose length is not greater than a given length threshold (default 100bp) are removed and every pair of their neighbours is connected through an edge.
+Then we should be able to insert back the discarded contigs into predicted plasmids.

-**TO DO [ANIKET]**:  Complete the script [scripts/reduce_assembly_graph.py](scripts/reduce_assembly_graph.py) that does this reduction.
-Write a notebook describing the ipact of this step on the input graphs.
+**TO DO [ANIKET]**:  Complete the script [scripts/GFA_utils.py](scripts/GFA_utils.py) that does this reduction/expansion.

 ## Experiments